kitproj/kit/README.md

 Key features of Kit include:

 * **Local testing**: Kit is designed for local testing, allowing developers to test their code on their local machines before pushing it to a test environment or production.
 This speeds up the testing process and helps developers catch and fix bugs more quickly.
+* **First-class container support**: Kit downloads and runs containers, allowing developers to test their code in a containerized environment without having to set up a separate container management system.
+* **First-class Kubernetes support**: Kit can deploy manifests to a cluster and automatically port-forward to the cluster.
 * **Advanced DAG architecture**: Kit's directed acyclic graph (DAG) structure allows for optimized parallel processing, reducing the time required for testing and speeding up the development process.
 * **Probes**: You can specify liveness probes for your tasks to see if they're working, automatically restarting them when they go wrong.
 You can also specify readiness probes for your tasks to see if they're ready.
 * **Dependency management**: You can specify dependencies between tasks, so when upstream tasks become successful or ready, downstream tasks are automatically started.